mojoatomic/rdcp/PROTOCOL-COMPLIANCE-REPORT.md

    - Enhancement needed for real-time performance monitoring

 2. **Temporary Controls** ⚠️
-   - Not implemented in current version
+   - Implemented in demo app (TTL) with automatic expiry
-   - Feature planned for enterprise compliance
+   - Core SDK support planned for enterprise compliance

 3. **Rate Limiting** ⚠️
    - Not implemented at protocol level